muratk3n/thirdwave/en/2021/05/anatolia.md

 wanted.
 The Ottoman past was not wanted.
 Ankara was to be counterposed to Istanbul.
-The Society for Research on Turkish History (later the TTK, the Turkish Historical Society) counterposed to the Committee on Ottoman History (my italics).
+The Society for Research on Turkish History (later the TTK, the Turkish Historical Society) counterposed to the Committee on Ottoman History...
 The Turks had to be associated with Europe and the West through both racial and civilizational arguments.
 Last but not least, Anatolia had to be shown to have belonged to “us” from time immemorial.
 All of which implied creating a new past conforming to the new present — hence a whole new theory of history...

 It was all topped by the Sun Theory of Language and the Turkish Thesis of History.
 According to the latter, once upon a time there had been a